-Recently conducted research revealed that today’s youth, will be the most photographed, and thusly widely documented, generation in history.
-History classes in subsequent decades will understand every facet of our existence at the outset of the 21st century by studying our Tweets, status updates, and Snap stories.
+Recently conducted research revealed today’s youth will be the most documented generation of all time.
+History classes in subsequent decades will understand every facet of our existence by studying our Tweets, status updates, and Snap stories.
 It’s a little disconcerting to think that, “So amped to be waiting for the 196A in the rain #not #TTC #blessed” will be one of the most realistic examples future pupils will have of not only the Toronto Transit system in the 2010s, but our generation’s frivolous employment of sarcasm.
 It gives a level of importance to how we catalogue our lives that could be both dangerous and beneficial, depending on how you choose to see it.
 Adding value to the incessant activity on social media could either encourage users to put more consideration into how they paint modern day society, or inflate their seemingly rampant egotism.

 Challenging?
 Absolutely.
 Impossible?
 Absolutely not.
-Thanks to modern technology and ambition, it will take nothing more than positivity, a credit card, and Gravol, before I have successfully travelled around the world in 80 selfies.
+Thanks to modern technology and ambition, it will take nothing more than positivity, a credit card, and anti-nausea medication, before I have successfully travelled around the world in 80 selfies.